hopto-dot/Japanese-Conjugation-Helper/README.md

 * Word Lookup - looks up any word or phrase (main feature)
 * /p - conjugation practice (practice conjugating a word of your choice into different forms)
 * /r - reading practice (essentially a flash card creator)
+* /prefs - Lets you change program settings, these are saved for the next time you use the program.
 * /h or /help (brings up more information about a command, not as detailed as the Wiki)

 ***